dredivaris/reddit-scraper/README.md

    - **Specific Post**: Enter the Reddit post URL

 4. Click "Scrape" and download the results as CSV

+5. For specific posts, you can also chat with the post content using the "Chat with this post" button

 ### Comment Hierarchy